22soulfan/Lynux-Webs/README.md

 # Lynux Webs

-> In a few years, Lynux Webs will evolve into a real Linux distro based on Arch Linux and giving a Dreamworks inspired workspace similar to WhiryOS which provides Pixar.
+> In a few years, Lynux Webs will evolve into a real Linux distro under the name of ArryanOS based on Arch Linux and giving a Dreamworks inspired workspace similar to WhiryOS which provides Pixar.
 For more info, check https://github.com/22soulfan/WhirlyOS.

 A basic Linux console based on PyLinux.
 > Note: I'm adding feature to PyLinux with this fork so that it can act like an interactive CLI distro.